ClinicalGenomicsGBG/insilico_wgs/README.md

 ### Using a list of transcripts

 The following command will provide exonic as well as UTR regions:

 `./create_bed.py -r refseq_20190301_ncbiRefSeq -t <transcript list> -o <output folder>`

 **options**
 `-e 2`  Adds two bases, to make sure splice sites are included as well.
 This is usually something that KG wants.

 ### Using a list of genes
-The following command will provide introns too.
+The following command will provide introns too:

 `./create_bed.py -r refseq_20190301_ncbiRefSeq -g <gene list> -o <output folder>`

 **options**